assafchamoy/React-Native-Social-login-with-firebase/README.md

 ## Final
-That will be it, follow the development comments I wrote at the `main.js` file to fully understand the functionality and the logic behind each function.
+In conclusion, please make sure to follow the development comments I wrote in the `main.js` file to fully understand the functionality and the logic behind each function.